Shedding light on lesser-known and less common cancers

 • abdominal swelling.

-The 5-year relative survival rate for liver cancer is around 17%.
 Treatment for the disease may include surgery, heat to destroy the tumour (thermal ablation) or chemotherapy.
-Around 5% of patients will have surgery to remove the cancer, as it’s only suitable for early cirrhosis or a single tumour that hasn’t spread into the blood vessels.
+A small number of patients with secondary liver cancer may be able to have surgery to remove the cancer.

 Ovarian cancer

-Ovarian cancer – of which there are 3 main types – can affect women in 1 or both their ovaries.
-Around 1,400 Australians are diagnosed with ovarian cancer each year, with most patients aged over 50.
+Ovarian cancer – of which there are three main types – can affect women in one or both ovaries.
+More than 1,700 Australian women are diagnosed with ovarian cancer each year, with most patients aged over 50.

 Symptoms may include: